Skip to content

 cam_rgb.setColorOrder(dai.ColorCameraProperties.ColorOrder.BGR)

-cam_rgb.setFps(25) # frames per second available for focus/exposure
+cam_rgb.setFps(25) # frames per second available for auto focus/exposure

 xout_rgb = pipeline.create(dai.node.XLinkOut) # (6)!